 - All required documents must be submitted to the District's World Languages and Foreign Exchange Office.
 Sponsoring organizations must not contact schools to submit documentation to enroll students.
 The contact between sponsoring organizations and schools will take place after the authorization of enrollment emitted by the World Language and Foreign Exchange Office.
-The documentation for enrollment will be sent by the District's World Languages and Foreign Exchange Office to the school electronically. - The sponsoring organization must apply for and obtain written approval from the principal for admission of a foreign exchange student at least 2 months prior to the beginning of the school year. - Written approval assures that a place will be held for a student for three (3) weeks or until a host family is identified, whichever shall occur first. - Two sets of required materials must be submitted, the original for the school and one copy for the ESOL Department.
+The documentation for enrollment will be sent by the District's World Languages and Foreign Exchange Office to the school electronically. - The sponsoring organization must apply for and obtain written approval from the principal for admission of a foreign exchange student at least 2 months prior to the beginning of the school year.

+- Written approval assures that a place will be held for a student for three (3) weeks or until a host family is identified, whichever shall occur first. - Two sets of required materials must be submitted, the original for the school and one copy for the District's World Languages and Foreign Exchange Office.